-The course will start with 6 hours of instruction from our leadership team, all with extensive experience and expertise in mindfulness-based social-emotional learning.
-This will take place in-person or via video online, depending on whether participants register for an in-person or online course.
+The course will start with 3 hours of pre-recorded instruction from our leadership team, all with extensive experience and expertise in mindfulness-based social-emotional learning.

-In this session, participants and instructors will share experiences teaching mindfulness strategies in school settings in the categories highlighted in the book: stress reduction, attention, emotional control, positive self-concept, and positive interactions.
-We will dive deeper into considerations for designing a mindfulness implementation plan based on the leadership roles and school types of the participants.
+In this three-hour session, participants and instructors will share experiences teaching mindfulness strategies in a variety of school settings.
+We will dive deeper into considerations for designing a mindfulness implementation plan taking into account the leadership roles and school types of the participants.

 The course will conclude with an ISBE-required application component (for those wanting AA credits) where participants will design a mindfulness implementation plan for their school.
-Participants will use the template from Chapter 7 of the course book and provide details on their specific goals, measurements of success, people responsible for carrying out tasks, resources needed, and date for completion of each task.
-We will provide the form required to complete this and there will be time given this during the in-person or online instruction to complete it.
+Participants will find Chapter 7 of Cultivating Mindfulness in the Classroom helpful and will provide details on their specific goals, measurements of success, people responsible for carrying out tasks, resources needed, and date for completion of each task.
+We will provide the form required to complete this assignment and there will be time given during the three-hour session to complete it.

 Tovi C. Scruggs-Hussein, COSEM's president, is a visionary educator, author, and award-winning urban high school principal with over 25 years of emotional intelligence and self-mastery experience.
 She has served as California’s Regional Executive Director of Partners in School Innovation, founding co-director of the Association of CA School Administrators Equity Leaders Academy and Regional State Equity Representative, and co-founded a secondary school.
 Tovi is the founding co-teacher of the trauma-informed leadership course at Mills College.
 Most recently, Tovi was personally trained with Brené Brown and is a Certified Dare to Lead™ Facilitator and Courage Catalyst.
 Her other certifications are numerous and include Integral Coaching by New Ventures West, Search Inside Yourself, and Niroga Institute.

-Dr. Matthew Dewar is COSEM's Past President and also a high school teacher, well-being coordinator, and learning facilitator at Lake Forest High School who has designed and implemented teacher professional development and school wellness curricula, including mindfulness-based wellness for faculty and students.
+Dr. Matthew Dewar is COSEM's Past President and also a high school teacher, well-being coordinator, and learning facilitator at Lake Forest High School in Illinois who has designed and implemented teacher professional development and school wellness curricula, including mindfulness-based wellness for faculty and students.
 His work has been featured on TEDx, NPR, and the National Wellness Institute's podcast.
-He has a forthcoming book with New Harbinger titled The Breathing Workbook for Teens.
-He is the author of Education and Well-Being: An Ontological Inquiry.
+He is author of The Mindful Breathing Workbook for Teens and Education and Well-Being: An Ontological Inquiry.
 Watch Matt's TEDx Talk.

-Gene Olsen supports students, staff and families in programming and planning for successful student outcomes for all children.
+Gene Olsen is Director of Student Services in Illinois and supports students, staff, and families in programming and planning for successful student outcomes for all children.
 He has served as a teacher of students with disabilities, local and building IFT rep, member of the PARCC Educator Leadership Cadre, and has presented at multiple state conferences.
 His responsibilities include coordinating special education services and supervising staff.
 He also oversees the district's administration of services for IDEA, 504, McKinney Vento, Social Emotional Learning and DCFS.
 In his role, he has worked with federal and state initiatives, including PARCC, P20 Council, and CASEL.
 He is a member of the Illinois State Assessment Review Committee, and the Treasurer of the Illinois Alliance of Administrators of Special Education (IAASE).